Christoph Walter: Marl-Hüls and Frankfurt

-Walter began his career by playing in the youth sector pf TSV Marl-Hüls as he would play played 18 league games in the last year of the old top-flight 1962–63 Oberliga following his promotion to the senior squad in 1960 under the young coach Rudi Gutendorf, scoring three goals.
+Walter began his career by playing in the youth sector of TSV Marl-Hüls as he would play played 18 league games in the last year of the old top-flight 1962–63 Oberliga following his promotion to the senior squad in 1960 under the young coach Rudi Gutendorf, scoring three goals.
 With the blue and whites in the northern Ruhr area, he gained experience alongside his teammates Karl-Heinz Sell, Horst Wandolek and Heinz van Haaren.
 He made his first appearance on 28 October 1962 in the 2–1 away defeat against his future club Alemannia Aachen, where he made his debut as a right winger.
 On 17 February 1963, he scored two goals on the half-right against international goalkeeper Hans Tilkowski in a 4–0 win against Westfalia Herne.
 Four weeks later, the 19-year-old talent scored the winning goal in front of 13,000 spectators in the 1–0 home win against Borussia Dortmund.
 With the team from the Jahnstadion, Walter, who was used in the offensive in his early years, played in the inaugural first two seasons from 1963 to 1965, in the new second-tier Regionalliga West.
 In the debut season of the 1963–64 Regionalliga, the blue and whites made an excellent start with 15–3 points.
 TSV had opened the round on 4 August 1963 with a 0–0 draw against Fortuna Düsseldorf under new coach Hennes Hoffmann.
 In the second half of the season, the 1–0 win on 12 April 1964 at eventual champions Alemannia Aachen and the 2–1 home win a week later against Borussia Mönchengladbach with their talents Horst-Dieter Höttges, Heinz Lowin, Rudolf Pöggeler, Egon Milder, Ulrich Kohn and Günter Netzer standing out.
 At the end of the season, TSV Marl-Hüls finished in an excellent fourth place.
 In the succeeding season, this performance could not be repeated under the new coach Hans Hipp with Marl-Hüls finishing in 15th place and Walter ended his tenure at TSV after 68 Regionalliga games with nine goals as he accepted an offer from FSV Frankfurt from the Regionalliga Süd and moved to the Main metropolis for the 1965–66 Regionalliga.

 He moved to the Bornheimer Hang in Frankfurt with coach Hoffmann and his teammate Ewald Schöngen.
 He had a solid record with 30 appearances and 14 goals, but FSV could only make 14th place.
 The only outstanding victory in the second half of the season on 9 April 1966 was the 5–2 victory in the home game in front of 12,000 spectators against Kickers Offenbach.
 Coach Hoffmann later took over Alemannia Aachen in the west for the 1966–67 Regionalliga with Walter following his coach to the Black and Yellows in the cathedral city.